GrupEstructuraElectronicaSimetria/cosymlib/docs/introduction.rst

 less similar is Q to the ideal shape P. It can be shown that the maximum value for S\ :sub:`P`\ (Q) is 100, corresponding to the unphysical situation for which all vertices of Q collapse into a single point.
-A more detailed description of continuous shape measures and some of their applications in chemistry may be found in the following references: [CShM]_.
+A more detailed description of continuous shape measures and some of their applications in chemistry may be found in the following references [CShM]_:

 ---------------------------